 Grants for church buildings and communities

-On this page you have access to specific time-limited grants and funding directories which contain details of bodies that provide grants to church building and associated projects such as the care of bells, clocks and organs.
+On this page you have access to specific time-limited grants and funding directories which contain details of bodies that regularly provide grants to church building and associated projects such as the care of bells, clocks and organs.

 Take time to identify and address any conditions funders may set and avoid sending out blanket applications.

 Funding directories provide information on a wide range of organisations that make regular grants to churches.
 Some give only to specific subjects or geographical areas.
 Do not submit blanket applications as funders have their own application forms and requirement it is essential you address.